 The European Space Agency (ESA) is overseeing the Ariane 6 programme, with CNES providing its expertise through integrated project teams and engineering for all of the launcher’s components and the launch complex.
-ESA has tasked ArianeGroup with developing the 2 variants of the Ariane 6 launcher and with their commercial operation through its subsidiary Arianespace.
+ESA has tasked ArianeGroup with developing the two variants of the Ariane 6 launcher and with their commercial operation through its subsidiary Arianespace.
 ESA has also appointed CNES as prime contractor in charge of developing ground facilities in French Guiana.

-Streamlined industrial organisation
+Streamlined industrial organization

 Formally incorporated on 1 January 2015, ArianeGroup is a French-German joint venture owned equally by Airbus and Safran.
 In July 2016, ArianeGroup (then Airbus Safran Launchers) acquired CNES’s share of Arianespace.

 To bring together under one roof all of the skills required to make the Ariane 6 programme a success, an integrated ESA/CNES team is working at ArianeGroup.
 ESA and CNES thus intend to share their experts’ know-how through a development approach focused on managing risk.